OWASP/www-chapter-thoothukudi/tab_past_event.md

 ---

-title: PastEvent
+title: events
+displaytext: Past Events
 layout:  null
-tab: false
+tab: true
 order: 1
-tags: past-event-tag
+tags: thoothukudi

 ---

+## OWASP Thoothukudi Events

+Upcoming Events

+Will be updated soon

-## Past Event
+Past Events

-We haven't conducted eny events in these days.
-We will conduct many soon
+We haven't done any events so far but will conduct many soon.